leapt/core-bundle/README.md

 public function buildForm(FormBuilderInterface $builder, array $options) {
-    $builder->add('cv', 'snowcap_core_file', array(
+    $builder->add('cv', 'leapt_core_file', array(
         'label' => 'Curriculum Vitae',
         'file_path' => 'cvPath',
     ));
 }
 ```

-When Symfony displays the form widget, it will also render a "donwload" button, which is basically a link pointing
+When Symfony displays the form widget, it will also render a "download" button, which is basically a link pointing
 to the file, as specified by the _file_path_ option.

 #### Options